Leonel Figueiredo de Alencar

 http://lfg-book.blogspot.com.br/

 A linguist without any formal background in computer science, Leonel is an enthusiast of programming languages.
-He has created or participated in the creation of diverse tools and resources for the computational processing of Portuguese, French, and Nheengatu (Modern Tupi), a Brazilian indigenous language.
-He is author of Aelius, a POS-tagging corpus annotation tool for Portuguese.
-With Alexandre Rademaker, he is one of the main creators and maintainers of MorphoBr, a large-coverage lexical resource for computational morphological analysis of Portuguese.
+He has created or participated in the creation of diverse tools and resources for the computational processing of Portuguese, French, and Nheengatu.
+He is the author of Aelius, a POS-tagging corpus annotation tool for Portuguese.
+He is one of the main creators and maintainers, together with Alexandre Rademaker, of MorphoBr, a large-coverage lexical resource for computational morphological analysis of Portuguese.